-GCSE League tables show Endowed school highest performing school in Bridgnorth for the fifth consecutive year
+GCSE League tables show Endowed school students perform brilliantly for fifth consecutive year

 Staff and students at the Endowed school were celebrating continued success when GCSE league tables were released last week.
 Head-teacher, Phil Loveday said, “every year the Government measures schools in more and more precise ways with the ‘Best 8 value added measure’ being the latest and most precise.
 It is a good measure because it takes into account student progress across a broad range of subjects including English, Maths, Science, a language, and a humanities subject.
 Last year we were disappointed with a blip in maths results following four years of fantastic results in this subject which makes such a great progress figure of over 1000 even more amazing.
 Achieving a ‘best 8’ result of over 1000 means that students make better progress at the Endowed than students nationally.